-Drilling Down to What Backyard Lizards Eat
+Drilling Down to What Garden Lizards Eat

-A lot of what lizards consume depends on the size of the animal both directly and indirectly, along with its behavior and hunting or foraging style.
-You’ll find smaller ones like anoles which are about 3-5 inches including its tail to the formidable Komodo dragon at lengths of up to 10 feet.
+A lot of what lizards consume depends on the size of the animal, both directly and indirectly, along with its behavior and hunting or foraging style.
+You’ll find smaller ones like anoles, which are about 3-5 inches including its tail, to the formidable Komodo dragon at lengths of up to 10 feet.

 The menu also varies with the habitat.
 Their diet and terrain are inexorably linked, reflecting their evolutionary history and adaptability.

 Most lizards rely on predation to get food.
 The food varies from the ants that horned lizards prefer, to the bird eggs that Gila monsters take, and to the larger mammals that a Komodo dragon may take down as prey.

 But it’s not a said-and-done deal.
 Iguanas, for example, can get up to 6 feet long but exist happily on a diet of plants with the occasional bug for protein.

 Other animals are omnivores and will exist on both meat and plant food sources such as the Clark’s spiny lizard from the Southwest.